eloialonso/open-rain/README.md

 - The slider `Watering circuit n°1` button will move but does nothing concrete.
 - The `measure` button will provide random values.

+## Remark: access the GPIO pins without root

+On a Rapsberry Pi, the scripts `server.py` and `cron.py` should be run as root to access the GPIO pins.
+You can change it as explained in [this discussion](https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root/46235).